yannanlu/role-AmazonMQ/README.md

-# role-AmazonMQ
+# role-amazonmq
-Ansible role for AmazonMQ
+Ansible role for Amazon MQ with CloudFormation templates